-If you prefer, you can also build your own Python distribution to run on your device, which has the advantage that you can then run any version of the interpreter you desire.
+If you prefer, you can also build your own Python distribution to run on your Android device, which has the advantage that you can then run any version of the interpreter you desire.
 The process involves cross-compiling Python to be run on ARM (the architecture used on Android devices and other tablets).
 It’s not easy, but it’s certainly doable.
 If you’re up for the challenge, check here or here.

 - Send and read SMS.

 - Interact with third-party APIs around the Internet via urllib and other libraries.

 - Display native look and feel prompts, spinning dialogs, and the like.

 - Change your ringtone.

 - Interact with Bluetooth—this one in particular paves the way for a lot of opportunities.
 For example, I once played around with using my phone as a locker-unlocker application for my laptop (e.g., unlock my laptop via Bluetooth when my phone was nearby).

 How Using Your Phone to Control Your Laptop Works

 A client-side application built on Twisted if you want to test the server code (below) without having to run the Django application at all.